icecave/isolator/README.md

 Several of PHP's core global functions have some peculiarities and inconsitencies in the way they are defined.
 **Isolator** attempts to accomodate such inconsistencies when possible, but may have issues with some native C functions for which parameter reflection information is non-standard or incorrect.
+These issues seem to be largely rectified as of PHP 5.6.

 ## Contact us